 We’re back with another smoothie recipe!
-This time we’ve made a deliciously tart and refreshing Kiwi Lime Banana Smoothie.
+This time we’ve made a deliciously tart and refreshing Kiwi Smoothie Recipe with banana and lime.
 You can adjust the tartness to your taste; use only a little lime juice or a lot!
 It makes a wonderful healthy snack or a yummy breakfast on the go.

 Surprise, surprise… I’ve made a smoothie that doesn’t involve strawberries!
 I know… I’m just as shocked as you are.
 Truth is, my favorite smoothie recipes are made with them, but I’m a gal who likes tart and sour things, so I thought I’d work a little more with citrus for some summery smoothies.
-This one turned out amazingly well.
+This kiwi banana smoothie turned out amazingly well.

 And it wasn’t even my idea!
-I got it from this recipe from Fork Knife & Love.
+I made adjustments to a recipe from Fork Knife & Love.
 The only changes I made were to adjust for only 2 servings (so I halved the recipe), but I doubled the lime juice (because I like things tart once in a while) and the yogurt.
 It’s sooooo good, y’all.

 My only regret was not throwing in some spinach to make it a little greener.
 I don’t know why I was expecting green… kiwi isn’t that colorful, and only the juice of the lime was used.
 So, if you prefer yours greener, add spinach.